hyperbx/Marathon/README.md

 ### Cue Sheet Binary
 The `*.csb` format is part of CRIWARE's ADX middleware.
 There are currently no plans for Marathon to support this, as there would be better maintained open-source alternatives that aren't specific to this game.

-### Proprietary Sonic Team texture container
-The `*.ddm` format is a basic container that stores the names of textures per index and all of the texture data that pertains to them in the DirectDraw Surface format.
-It was supported by Marathon at one point, but only had reading capabilities.

 ### DirectDraw Surface
 The `*.dds` format is for textures.
 There are no plans for Marathon to support this, there is plenty of software that can create these files already.